rh-openshift-ansible-better-together/ops-track/README.md

 compute-resources   1m
 ```

 We're almost done!
 So fare we've define resource limits for both apps and the entire `image-uploader` project.
-These are controlled under the convers by control groups in the Linux kernel.
-But to be safe, we also need to define limits to the numbers of kubernetes objects that can be deployed in the `image-uploader` project.
+These are controlled under the covers by control groups in the Linux kernel.
+But to be safe, we also need to define limits to the numbers of Kubernetes objects that can be deployed in the `image-uploader` project.
 To do this, create a file named `/root/core-object-counts.yaml` with the following content.

 ```
 apiVersion: v1